 If the need to use FMLA leave is foreseeable, the employee must give at least 30 days' prior notice of the need to take leave in writing to the Human Resources Department.
 If the need for leave is not foreseeable, employees are required to provide as much notice as soon as practicable under the facts of the particular case.
 An employee requiring unforeseeable leave must, absent extraordinary circumstances, call his or her direct Supervisor and provide sufficient information regarding the employee's need for leave to support a request for FMLA leave.
 An employee should fill out Attachment B-FMLA Request Form, but not doing so will not automatically deny any benefits.
 In the case that an employee does not request FMLA leave at the beginning of a period of time in which FMLA leave would have been approved, and later submits a request, the beginning date will be used as the start date for FMLA.
-Once HR Department receives the request, Attachment C will be given to the employee as Notification of Eligibility.
-Employees may also refer to Attachment F-FMLA Poster, for additional information.
+Once HR Department receives the request, Attachment F-FMLA Poster, for additional information.